Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ## Striker

+### Ambivalent

+Once after you have rolled to see how much damage one of your attacks would do, you may reroll the damage dealt.
+You must use the new results.

 ### Audacious

 The critical hit threshold for your attacks is reduced by 2.
 Whenever you roll a 1 while making an attack, something goes horribly wrong, and you suffer the attack’s effects instead.